California Brain Injury Lawyers

 Statute Of Limitations For Brain Injury Lawsuits In California

-In most personal injury lawsuits in California, you have around two years from the accident date to bring legal action.
+In most personal injury lawsuits in California, you have around two years from the date of the accident to bring legal action.
 If you did not discover your brain injury right away, the statute of limitations may only start to run on the date you discovered it.

 There are other exceptions to this rule, and deadlines can be tolled or paused for special circumstances.
 Some cases can have shorter timeframes.
-For example, if you’re filing a claim against a government agency, you only have six months.
+For claims against a government agency, you usually have six months to submit an administrative claim.
+If denied, you generally have six months from the date of the rejection to file a lawsuit.

 What Should I Do After A Traumatic Brain Injury?

-If you’re in an accident and you suspect a brain injury, you must follow these steps:
+Consider the following steps if you’re in an accident and suspect a brain injury:

 1. Ensure your safety.
 Note that the head and neck may be very sensitive, even if you don’t feel any pain or discomfort in these areas.
-Minimize movement as much as possible.
-If you must move, it should be to a safer area and with extreme caution.
+Minimize movement as much as possible, and move only to a safer location with caution if necessary.

 2. Call 911 to get emergency medical help.
-In the meantime, the dispatcher can give you or another person instructions on managing your injury.
+In the meantime, the dispatcher can give you or another person instructions on managing your injury until help arrives.

 3. If you can, talk to the other parties involved and any witnesses to get their information, such as their name, phone number, and email address.
-You can also ask a companion to gather these details for you.
+If you have an uninjured companion with you, you can ask them to gather these details for you.

 4. If police officers at the scene talk to you, cooperate as much as possible.
 However, avoid discussing or admitting fault.
 You should also avoid apologizing.